darrenjhsu/XSNAMD/README.md

 |       *.cu files

 ```

+### Example datasets / Tutorial

+Example datasets and a tutorial can be found in the example/ folder.
+The input
+files are prepared for you, so you can try out the program.
+Also see README
+within the example/ folder.

 ### If you want to fit c, c1, and c2 with one starting strcuture and one static experimental measurement